rdkcentral/rdk-halif-test-device_settings/docs/pages/ds-video-port_L2_Low-Level_TestSpecification.md

 ## Overview

-This document describes the level 2 testing suite for the Device Settings Video Port module.
+This document describes the L2 Low Level Test Specification and Procedure Documentation for the Device Settings Video Port module.

 ### Acronyms, Terms and Abbreviations